Orchestral Career Studies

 Faculty for Strings

-- Stephanie Sant'Ambrogio - Director, Orchestral Career Studies Graduate Program; Associate Professor, Violin / Viola
+- Stephanie Sant'Ambrogio, M.M., - Director, Orchestral Career Studies Graduate Program; Associate Professor, Violin / Viola

 - Dmitri Atapine, D.M.A. - Associate Professor, Cello